LTD Eligibility Triggers

 Key Points

-2. CA SDI continues - Even after LTD begins (up to 52 weeks total)
+2. CA SDI continues after LTD begins (up to 52 weeks total from disability onset)

-3. Offset applies - LTD will offset CA SDI payments
+3. Offset applies — LTD will reduce its payment by the CA SDI amount you receive or are expected to receive

 Special Situations